bungle/lua-resty-session/README.md

 ## Installation

-Just place [`session`] directory somewhere in your `package.path`, preferably under `resty` directory.
+Just place [`session.lua`](https://github.com/bungle/lua-resty-session/blob/master/lib/resty/session.lua) and [`session`](https://github.com/bungle/lua-resty-session/tree/master/lib/resty/session) directory somewhere in your `package.path`, preferably under `resty` directory.
 If you are using OpenResty, the default location would be `/usr/local/openresty/lualib/resty`.

 ### Using LuaRocks or MoonRocks